tinitiate/depricated_python-django-tutorials/02-create-project.md

 ## STEP 2.
 Create Django Project
-* Change to the folder path in commandline and run the following to create a new django project
+* At the in the Target Project folder in this case `F:\DjangoLabs\training` Command Prompt and run the following to create a new django project.
 ```
 django-admin startproject tinitiate
 ```